eugenesamozdran/dnd_bot/README.md

 This is my project for practice.
 I wanted to learn how to make a simple bot from scratch and set up interaction with MySQL database.
+It is called "dnd helper" because it helps to quickly find tricky info from the rules of "Dungeons and Dragons" - tabletop RPG which I like a lot.

 The bot is available at https://t.me/dnd_assistant_bot